public interface MidiDevice extends AutoCloseable

 transmitters for playback and receivers for recording.

-can be opened and closed explicitly as well as
+A MidiDevice can be opened and closed explicitly as well as

 implicitly.
-Explicit opening is accomplished by calling open()
+Explicit opening is accomplished by calling open(),

-explicit closing is done by calling close()
+explicit closing is done by calling close() on the MidiDevice

 instance.
-If an application opens a MidiDevice
+If an application opens a MidiDevice explicitly, it has to

 close it explicitly to free system resources and enable the application to